This is Part 1 of Anne’s interview with Dr. Taylor.

 Thank you so much for having me.

-Dr. Taylor is amazing and I’m gonna have her start by introducing her organization, Victim Focus, and then also talking a little bit about her books.
+Dr. Taylor is amazing and I’m gonna have her start by introducing her organization, Victim Focus.
+Then we’ll talk a little bit about her books.

 What is Victim Focus?